deckhouse/virtualization/docs/USER_GUIDE.md

 1. **Creation of a new VM instance**

-   A new VM is created on the target host in a suspended state.
+   A new VM is created on the target node in a suspended state.
 Its configuration (CPU, disks, network) is copied from the source node.

-2. **Primary memory transfer**
+1. **Primary memory transfer**

    The entire RAM of the VM is copied to the target node over the network.
 This is called primary transfer.

-3. **Change tracking (Dirty Pages)**
+1. **Change tracking (Dirty Pages)**

    While memory is being transferred, the VM continues to run on the source node and may change some memory pages.
 These pages are called dirty pages, and the hypervisor marks them.

-4. **Iterative synchronization**
+1. **Iterative synchronization**

-   After the initial transfer, only the modified pages are resent.
-This process is repeated in several cycles:
+   After the initial transfer, only the modified pages are sent again.
+This process is repeated over several cycles:

    - The higher the load on the VM, the more "dirty" pages appear, and the longer the migration takes.
    - With good network bandwidth, the amount of unsynchronized data gradually decreases.

-5. **Final synchronization and switching**
+1. **Final synchronization and switching**

    When the number of dirty pages becomes minimal, the VM on the source node is suspended (typically for 100 milliseconds):